 Getting to St Helena is “travelling” in the true sense of the word.
 A little bit of planning is required, and we have given some helpful information below about some of the key information of which you should be aware.
 Details about the voyage on the RMS St Helena can be found on that section of the website.

 Click here for all relevant documentation and contact details you need to receive the necessary visas and permits when you want to visit the island.
+If travelling with Children via South Africa, please click the following immigration leaflet for more information.

 Before leaving home you should arrange travel, personal accident, medical insurance and baggage insurance to cover the journey.
 You will be asked to produce proof of medical insurance by the immigration officer if you intend to stay longer than 48 hours.
 Please remember to have it with your passport.